Thick Forests: Parameterisation

-Now $\Nb(\bs h_v)$ contains one other connected graph $C_1$.
-This may not be contained in $\bs w_1$ because some vertices of $\bs w_1$ have been misplaced to $\bs h_v$.
-In recognising $G\in\thksf\sF$ this misplacement is not too problematic, since its effect can only propagate along a path in $H$.
-Then we can recover from the misplacement as described in section~\ref{secB:thickedge}.
-But if $H\notin\sF$, the paths of misplacements can collide and efficient recovery may not be possible.
+Otherwise, we choose $u\in V$ and use the method for recognising a node $\bs u$ of $G\in\thksf\sF$ given in section~\ref{sec:recog}, which applies equally to $G\in\thksf\sT$.
+If this fails, we reject $G$ and stop.

-Now if $d>\nu$ for any $v$, we reject $G$ because \thin G must have more than $\nu$ vertices.
-Otherwise we fix $v$ such that $d<\nu$ is maximised.
-If $d\leq 2$, \thin G must be a collection of paths and cycles.
-We will consider this case below, but otherwise $G$ is a forest.
+Now $\Nb(\bs u)$ may have vertices misplaced to one of its thick neighbours $\bs w_i$ for $i\in[d]$, where $d=\deg(\bs u)$.
+In recognising $G\in\thksf\sF$ this misplacement is not problematic, since its effect can only propagate along a path in $H$.
+Then we can recover from the misplacement as described in section~\ref{sec:adjust}.
+But if $H\notin\sF$, these paths of misplacements may collide, and efficient recovery may not be possible.
+However, suppose we have misplacement into one of $\bs u$'s thick neighbours, $\bs w_j$ $(j\in[d])$.